The Battle on the Ivory Road.

 I followed the voice and reached the edge of the plain.
 The ground was covered in green devils and living ones fleeing back to the forest.
 I found my companions.
 They looked more tired and dirty that I ever thought possible and I wondered if I looked the same.

 The matchlockmen took aim, shot and the rest of us ran.
 I felt curiously elated, my terror replaced by a mix of joy and anger.
 We went at them, killed those who fled and stabbed the wounded crawling on the ground.
-I saw companions ransacking the corpses.
-Those cannibals carried with them the boon of months of plundering.

 I was still under the illusion that we had broken them completely.
 The cannibals ran from us and kept running until they reached the edge of the forest.
 There they stopped.
 A booming voice thundered across the plain from somewhere beneath the trees.
 A commanding voice unlike anything I had heard from the cannibals.
 In fact, they all suddenly grow ominously quiet.